 South Africans tend to dress very similarly to Americans, though there is some variation among different ethnic groups.
 Neat, somewhat conservative, comfortable clothes will help you to avoid the typical untidy American tourist stereotype.
 Many South Africans have a stereotype of Americans as "slobs" in relation to dress, so do what you can do dispel this myth.
 As such, do not bring sloppy clothes or clothes with immodest pictures or writing on them.
 Revealing clothing and very informal clothing are not acceptable in most situations.
 In general, tops should cover shoulders and waists, skirts should cover knees, clothing should not be too tight or see-through, and plunging necklines are not acceptable.
+However, do remember to carry your swim wear and your sneakers and shorts for exercise.
+Durban is a well-known triathlon city, so the city has a huge running culture, especially along the beach.

 Please note that tank tops and shorts will only be acceptable in certain limited settings.
-For your rural visit, you will need to bring one or more long (midcalf length) skirts or sarongs.
+For your rural visit, you will need to bring one or more long (mid-calf length) skirts or sarongs.
 Be aware that some places are dusty and likely to stain light colors, and that fine fabrics may not be durable enough.
-The clothes that you bring should be washable and breathable and preferably made of drip-dry cotton and cotton-blends.
+The clothes that you bring should be washable and breathable and preferably made of drip-dry cotton and cottonblends.
 Students will be required to conform to dress expectations of the program, and we reserve the right to institute a specific dress code should that become necessary.